Swami Gitananda and Gitananda YogaGitananda Yoga and its paramparaya (lineage)

-Again we can find an endless list of titles, awards, books, articles etc on the amazing work of this incredible woman – please visit www.icyer.com or go to google.
+Again we can find an endless list of titles, awards, books, articles etc on the amazing work of this incredible woman – please visit www.icyer.com to find out more

 Based on moral and ethical values (Yama and Niyama) Swami Gitananda taught:

 - Kriyas (Controlled Movements of Mind or Body)

 Taken to their full potential, the values and techniques Swami Gitananda taught can lead the student to the experience of Yoga (unity).
 Our general yoga classes are based around this system, however, there are opportunities to study other aspects of yoga and to go deeper if the interest and desire is there.
 These opportunities will be found on the website and on our facebook page.
 Keep a look out for our Foundation Course dates which we run three times a year and our yearly Teacher Training Course and Pregnancy Teacher Training.
 We also run at least two retreats yearly in the UK and often an India retreat to Swami Gitananda’s ashram.
 If you can’t find what you are looking for then please email or talk to Kalavathi.

 Kalavathi has been established and offering yoga classes and courses since 2000.
 She has been trading under the name YOGA WALES for this period and OM STUDIO since 2013.
 Kalavathi has been the main correspondent for the ashram in the UK since completing her studies.